crate/cratedb-guide/docs/integrate/tensorflow/tutorial.rst

     dump(min_max_scaler, scaler_name)

     # Create the boto3 client to connect to the AWS S3 bucket, the credentials
-    # will be read from the ~/.aws/config file and then the files will be
+    # will be read from the ~/.aws/credentials file (via the default boto3 chain)
-    # uploaded
+    # and then the files will be uploaded.
     client = boto3.client("s3")
     client.upload_file(model_name, bucket, model_name)
     client.upload_file(scaler_name, bucket, scaler_name)